Professor Francis Su

 Coursework

+The learning you are doing in this class takes place in a larger framework of school and life.
+Sometimes life takes precedence.
 Similarly, ‘success’ by whatever measure is not the most important thing in this course either.
-Every assessment of your work in this class is a measure of progress, not a measure of promise.
-Joy, wonder, productive struggle, having your mind expanded—these are more important!
+Every assessment of your work in this class is a measure of mathematical progress, not a measure of your mathematical promise.
+Joy, wonder, and expanding your mind through struggle—these are more important!

 Honor Code